Changes to Existing Academic Programs

-Use the link below to add a concentration to an existing degree program.
 Concentrations should be closely connected to the degree program.
 If the following occur, you may need to submit as a new degree program:

-- More than three new courses would be needed
+- More than three new courses would be needed;

-- The number of semester credit hours to complete the specific degree increases (exclusive of undergraduate core curriculum)
+- The number of semester credit hours to complete the specific degree increases (exclusive of undergraduate core curriculum);

-- A new or additional professional licensure or certification would become available to program graduates
+- A new or additional professional licensure or certification would become available to program graduates.

 Change in Method of Delivery for an Academic Program

-Indicate changes within these categories: face-to-face (51-100% in person), hybrid/blended (51-85% online), fully online (86-99% online), 100% online (no face-to-face instruction).
-Include changes, as well as delivery methods that are added or ended.
+Indicate changes within these categories: face-to-face (<50% Online), hybrid (50-99% online), fully online (100% online), and competency-based education.
+Include delivery methods that are added and/or ended.

 For additional information, see the THECB Distance Education Resource.